statamic/docs/content/collections/knowledge-base/storing-laravel-users-in-files.md

 ---
+id: 748f88ce-85f6-491b-8e9c-fa2b1895be31
 title: 'Storing Laravel Users in Files'
-intro: 'Sometimes the Statamic way beats the Laravel way.'
+intro: 'Sometimes the Statamic way overrules the Laravel way.'
-id: 748f88ce-85f6-491b-8e9c-fa2b1895be31
+template: page
+categories:
+  - development
+  - laravel
+updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
+updated_at: 1622821304
 ---
 When creating new site using the `statamic` command or by cloning `statamic/statamic`, your Laravel application will be preconfigured to store users as files.
 Nothing else is required!